UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 - Hot spare support keeps a standby drive ready for automatic rebuild without manual intervention

-- Dual redundant hot-swap PSUs mean a power supply failure does not take storage offline
+- Dual hot-swappable PSUs mean a power supply failure does not take storage offline

 - Native 10GbE RJ45 connects directly to copper switches — no SFP+ modules needed if your infrastructure is RJ45-based

-- UNAS-to-UNAS replication across sites gives you 3-2-1 backup compliance without third-party software
+- UNAS-to-UNAS replication across sites supports a 3-2-1 backup strategy without third-party software

 Typical growing-business deployment cost: